42-AI/bootcamp_python/day01/day01.md

 ## Helper

-Make sure that you are using the right version of Python.
+Ensure that you have the right Python version.

 ```
 $> which python